 All the categories we consider are most certainly $1$-categories.
 However given a morphism $A \rightarrow B$ in a category we can consider it as a (trivial) commutative diagram.
 For two commutative diagrams of the same shape there is a well defined notion of them being isomorphic, e.g. in our case $A \rightarrow B$ is isomorphic to another diagram $A' \rightarrow B'$ if and only if there exist isomorphisms which make the square

 commute.
-Sometimes as an abuse of notation we describe this by saying that the morphism $A \rightarrow B$ is `isomorphic' to the morphism $A' \rightarrow B'$.
+Sometimes as an abuse of notation we describe this by saying that morphism $A \rightarrow B$ is `isomorphic' to morphism $A' \rightarrow B'$.
 Clearly this imposes an equivalence relation on the set of morphisms in a given category.
-This equivalence relation is important in the context of a triangulated category because all the morphisms in the same equivalence class will have isomorphic cones.
+This equivalence relation is important in the context of triangulated categories because all the morphisms in the same equivalence class have isomorphic cones.